 - wood screws

-How to salvage reclaimed wood for Garden Obelisk
+How To Salvage Reclaimed Wood for Garden Obelisk

 If the spindles had been a longer length, they could have been used instead of splitting the wider boards.
 However, you have to be flexible when working with reclaimed materials.

 Now it’s time to cut each spindle to the desired size.
 Here are the dimensions we used.

-- Cut 4 spindles at 19 inches each – cut on a 45 degree angle using a miter saw
+- Cut 4 spindles at 19 inches each – cut on a 45-degree angle using a miter saw.

 - Using a thinner piece of molding, we cut 4 pieces at 14 inches each

-Using the original screw holes where it was feasible, helped to reduce the construction time.
+Using the original screw holes where it was feasibly possible helped to reduce the construction time.

-How to Assemble the Garden Trellis
+How To Assemble The Garden Trellis

 Now that all the reclaimed wood has been cut to size, it’s time to assemble the garden trellis or obelisk pyramid tower.
-This is how we built our garden trellis.

 Begin by measuring and marking the location of each spindle on the split 2 x 4 post.
 I placed a spindle mark at 7 inches from the top and bottom of the post.
 Then another directly in the center of those two.